pzivich/Delicatessen/README.md

 To replicate the tests located in `tests/`, you will additionally need to install: `panda`, `statsmodels`, and `pytest`

-While `delicatessen` is expected to work with older versions of NumPy and SciPy, this has not been formally tested.
-Therefore, it is recommended to use `numpy >= 1.18.0` and `scipy >= 1.4.0` as there is no currently reported testing on previous versions.
+While versions of `delicatessen` prior to v1.0 were compatible with older versions of Python 3 and NumPy and SciPy, the v1.0+ releases are only available for Python 3.8+ with NumPy v1.18.5+ and SciPy v1.9.0.
+This change was made to use a better numerical approximation procedure for the derivative.
+If you want to use with older versions of those packages or older versions of Python, install v0.6 instead.

 ## Getting started